Why choose a Lake District Staycation?

 It’s quick and easy to get to the Lake District.
 You can be door-to-door, safely in your own vehicle, in around 4.5 hours from London.
 And it’s only 2.5 hours from Birmingham and Glasgow and 1.5 hours from Manchester and Newcastle.

 And, while we may grumble about slow traffic on bank holidays occasionally, it’s just a little laid back.
-Certainly nothing compared with scenes of baking gridlock we’ve seen near beaches on the southern coast recently.
+Certainly nothing compared with scenes of baking gridlock we saw near beaches on the southern coast this year.

 Can I still book a 2020 Staycation in the Lake District?

 Yes, definitely.
 But.
-A huge pent up demand has seen bookings rocket.
+A huge pent up demand saw bookings rocket this year.
 Many cottage owners and glamping providers sold out for summer staycations in the first two days after lockdown easement was announced.
-It’s expected that the summer holidays will sell out completely for self catering staycations, and the autumn is booking up fast.
+It’s expected that 2021 summer holidays will sell out completely for self catering staycations, and this autumn is booking up fast.

 Try Hoseasons for a quick overview of remaining availability.
 Lodge and Holiday parks in the Lake District are in glorious lakeside and countryside locations with well spaced luxury lodges, many with hot tubs.